Why Neuro-Inspired Teams™ are redefining modern leadership

 Some things we can’t change:

-That belief - that culture can unlock high performance for everyone - is what drives my work.
+That belief — that culture, by design, can unlock high performance for all — is what drives my work.

 How I turned this into an innovative system

-Seeing the waste in teams - talent left on the table, ideas not properly pursued, contributions dismissed - pushed me to ask: what if culture could be designed to bring out high performance in everyone?
+Seeing the waste in teams — talent left on the table, ideas never fully pursued, contributions dismissed because they didn’t fit the system — pushed me to ask a different question: what if we designed culture to bring out high performance in everyone, reliably and sustainably?

 Innovation 1: universal inclusion over quotas.

-Traditional approaches to diversity, equity and inclusion (DEI) rely on quotas or programs for specific groups.
-These may achieve representation, but they oversimplify human complexity, fail to set people up for success, and risk creating resentment by replacing one form of favouritism with another.
+Traditional approaches to diversity, equity and inclusion (DEI) focus on quotas, programs of initiatives for selected groups.
+These may achieve visibility and representation, but they oversimplify human complexity, fail to set people up for success, and risk creating resentment by replacing one form of favouritism with another.

 Cognitive inclusion is:

-What you need to know: designing for the cognitive extremes unlocks performance for the whole.
+What you need to know: designing for the cognitive extremes lifts performance for the whole.

 👉 Read more: Rethinking Diversity at Work.